- Search The Registry

 - My Account

 *Alexander Thomas Augusta was born on this date in 1825.
 He was a Black physician and educator.

-From Norfolk, Virginia, as a young man he first made his way to Baltimore, Maryland, where he worked as a barber.
-He began his study of medicine with private tutors and next applied for admission to the University of Pennsylvania.
-Though access was denied, a Professor William Gibson was impressed with Augusta and brought him under his guidance.
+From Norfolk, Virginia, as a young man, he first made his way to Baltimore, Maryland, where he worked as a barber.
+He began his study of medicine with private tutors, and next applied for admission to the University of Pennsylvania.
+Though access was denied, Professor William Gibson was impressed with Augusta and brought him under his guidance.

 In 1856, Augusta was accepted to the College of the University of Toronto.
-His Bachelors of Medicine degree was awarded by Trinity Medical College.
-After establishing a successful private practice in Canada, in 1862 Dr. Augusta returned to an America on the verge of Civil War.
+Trinity Medical College awarded his Bachelor of Medicine degree.
+After establishing a successful private practice in Canada, in 1862, Dr. Augusta returned to America on the verge of the American Civil War.
 Pressed into service in 1863, Augusta became the first Black surgeon in the U.S. Army.
-He was commissioned a major in the Seventh U.S. Colored Troops as the (then) highest ranking Black officer.
+He was commissioned a major in the Seventh U.S. Colored Troops as the (then) highest-ranking Black officer.
 Soon two white assistant surgeons complained to President Lincoln about having to report to a Black officer.
 Lincoln then forced Augusta to transfer to Freedmen's Hospital in Washington, D.C.

 Library of Congress

 101 Independence Avenue S.E.